-- Where there is clear, robust and up-to-date evidence of local need for the property type, size or tenure proposed. - Where the proposal remains financially viable following the application of the clause. - Where the intended end user (for example if the scheme is self build) satisfies the local connection criteria, ensuring that acceptable development remains deliverable.
+- Where there is clear, robust and up-to-date evidence of local need for the property type, size or tenure proposed. - Where the proposal remains financially viable following the application of the clause. - Where the intended end user (for example if the scheme is self-build) satisfies the local connection criteria, ensuring that acceptable development remains deliverable.

-For developments of two or more dwellings within the SPA, an occupancy condition may be applied to only a proportion of the proposed dwellings, provided that all of the criteria continue to be met.
+For developments of two or more dwellings within the Settlement Plan Area, an occupancy condition may be applied to only a proportion of the proposed dwellings, provided that all of the criteria continue to be met.

-On rural exception sites (and individual dwellings, excluding one for one replacement buildings elsewhere outside the SPA), or wherever a scheme including affordable housing is justified primarily by locally identified need, the application of a local occupancy clause will be expected in perpetuity, without the requirement for further justification.
+On rural exception sites (and individual dwellings, excluding one for one replacement buildings elsewhere outside the Settlement Plan Area), or wherever a scheme including affordable housing is justified primarily by locally identified need, the application of a local occupancy clause will be expected in perpetuity, without the requirement for further justification.

-This policy protects affordable housing or other development such as live/work units provided in accordance with the NPPF and the Extant Policies of the CDC Local Plan to meet local needs.
+This policy protects affordable housing or other development such as live/work units provided in accordance with the National Planning Policy Framework and the CDC Local Plan and the South Downs Local Plan to meet local needs.
 This policy is therefore consistent with the overarching policies and is justified in terms of evidence gathered as to local needs.

 Local affordable housing needs change on a regular basis.
-Therefore the maintenance of a Housing Register is required to identify "current" need.
-Kirdford Parish Council are establishing their own Housing Register to track demand for market housing in the Parish area.
-They work in collaboration with CDC Housing Team, who maintain a district-wide Housing Need Register.
+Kirdford Parish Council works in collaboration with CDC Housing Team, who maintain a district-wide Housing Need Register.
 The CDC Housing Team also manage the Affordable Housing Allocation programme, ensuring that such need is regularly monitored to guide the type and mix of new housing development in the Plan Area.

 Conformity reference: CD.001 & CD.002 and CD.2a that identifies the local need in June 2003.
 CDC Housing Services records demonstrate that historical and future demand of district-wide housing types continues to favour 1-2 bedroom units.
 This is consequential of the local demographics, which highlight that 1/3rd of residents are over 65 years old, and the figure is increasing; and that there is an on-going and ever-increasing shortfall of housing for the elderly and young people in the district.
 This is reflected in Kirdford Parish.
 Coastal West Sussex Strategic Housing Market Assessment 2012 (SHMA).
-CDC Draft Local Plan Key Policies- Preferred Approach Consultation document 2013, page 155-para.17.13.
+CDC Local Plan: Key Policies 2014-2029, policies 34 and 35.
+South Downs Local Plan policy 7C.

-Policy H.2 - Housing for Older People
+Policy H.2 - Housing for Older and Disabled People

-By encouraging the provision of housing for older people in the Plan Area, the existing housing stock mix should be able to better satisfy the general housing demand for property from local people, especially young and larger families.
+By encouraging the provision of housing for older and disabled people in the Plan Area, the existing housing stock mix should be able to better satisfy the general housing demand for property from local people, especially young and larger families.
 This is because providing alternative and smaller housing for the elderly to move into thereby releases existing larger housing stock.

-Policy H.2 - Housing for Older People
+Policy H.2 - Housing for Older and Disabled People

-In specific cases anywhere within the Plan Area where an individual dwelling is proposed to directly accommodate a person/persons over the State Retirement Age (or for a person who requires specialist housing by virtue of personal incapacity or impairment) these proposals will be supported where the following criteria are met:
+In specific cases anywhere within the Plan Area where an individual dwelling is proposed to directly accommodate a person/persons over the State Retirement Age (or for a person with a physical or mental impairment that has a 'substantial' and 'long-term' negative effect on their ability to do normal daily activities) these proposals will be supported where the following criteria are met:

-- The dwelling meets the needs of an identified older local person in affordable housing need. - The dwelling allows the release of an additional dwelling within the Plan Area into the market or for transfer to a family member. - The affordable dwelling is secured for local occupancy in perpetuity by way of a S106 legal agreement; and - The dwelling accords with all other policies within the development plan.
+- The dwelling meets the needs of an identified older or disabled local person in affordable housing need. - The dwelling allows the release of an additional dwelling within the Plan Area into the market or for transfer to a family member. - The affordable dwelling is secured for local occupancy in perpetuity by way of a S106 legal agreement; and - The dwelling accords with all other policies within the development plan.